So now it’s time to look at how to make money with your blog!

 Blogging takes a lot of blood (not literally), sweat and tears (I’ve definitely had a lot of those for sure), but you have to be able to pick yourself up and keep pushing through every hurdle you come across.

-You have to be super passionate about what you’re blogging about, so that you can keep talking about it day in, day out…
+You have to be super passionate and love your blog, so you can keep talking about your topic day in, day out…

 What makes a blog successful?